 One of the most popular activities in Sleeping Bear Dunes is the Pierce Stocking Scenic Drive.

-The 7.4-mile-long loop winds through wooded areas, but it also provides sweeping views of the Dunes.
+The 7.4-mile-long loop winds through wooded areas and provides wide-open views of the Dunes.

 Named for the lumberman who first began offering public tours on the drive, you’ll see a beautiful old covered bridge, various stages of forest growth, and multiple lake overlooks.

-Access hiking on the Cottonwood Trail from the drive, as well.
+Access hiking on the Cottonwood Trail from the drive to stretch your legs.
 The Cottonwood Trail is a 1.4-mile hike with views of the dunes, D.H.
 Day Farm, and stunning Lake Michigan.

 Stops are numerically labeled and there is a guide with more information to go along with the stops.
 Some take more time than others, but you can go through them at your own pace.

-Bicycles are also permitted on the drive, but are not recommended for casual riders due to the elevation changes and tight turns.
+Bicycles are also permitted on the drive but are not recommended for casual riders due to the elevation changes and tight turns on the road.
 Walking along the road is also not recommended.

-A park entrance pass is required to enter, and a ticket booth is situated at the beginning of the drive.
+A park entrance pass is required to enter this gated road, and you’ll pass through a ticket booth area at the beginning of the drive.

-On the mainland, there are 13 separate hiking trails for you to enjoy.
+On the mainland, there are 13 separate hiking trails for you to explore.

 Add hiking around the Manitou Islands, and you could be at it for quite a long time.
-Around 100 miles of trails are available for use in Sleeping Bear Dunes.
+Around 100 miles of trails are open for hiking in Sleeping Bear Dunes.

 Some of the most popular, including the Dune Climb, Sleeping Bear Point, and Pyramid Point include covering some ground in loose sand.
 Other trails wander through wooded lands.

 Each has its own charm, and if you have the time, plan to explore them all!
-For most, you would be able to cover a couple of trails per day.
+For most active people, you’ll be able to cover a couple of trails per day.

 From May through September, to get away from the crowds exploring the mainland attractions, catch the ferry over to the Manitou Islands.